tommai78101/PokemonWalking/README.md

 **Features:**
 * Walking.
 (Main theme of the entire project.)
 * Area warping.
 (Beta stages)
+* Ledges to jump!
+* Overworld to explore!
 * Everything is done from scratch/by hand.
 Only the character design is mostly copied from the original Pokémon games.

 **Known Issues:**